Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The island of Sao Miguel has a bus system, but having your own car will save you time and allow you to personalize your trip better.

-If you’re planning a shorter trip, not renting a car is definitely doable.
-Instead, you can get around by taking guided full day van tours.
-This is also a good option for visitors who are less mobile or don’t want to worry about directions and logistics.
+If you’re planning a shorter trip, not having a car is still doable.
+Instead, get around by taking guided full-day van tours.
+I personally did this East Full Day Van Tour and this West Full Day Van Tour and had an absolute blast.
+Tours like these are also a good option for visitors who are less mobile or don’t want to worry about directions and logistics.

 São Miguel Itinerary Planning Tips